Essential Gear for Bicycle Touring and Bikepacking

 Frame Bag

-Another way to get rid of the panniers is using a Frame Bag.
-Those can contain a fair amount of luggage without depriving your bike of its aerodynamics.
+Another way to get rid of the panniers is to use a Frame Bag.
+Those can hold a fair amount of luggage without compromising your bike’s aerodynamics.

 Dry Bag